Fooling Polarization-based Vision using Locally Controllable Polarizing Projection: Whitebox Attack on Glass Segmentation

-To get the most effective adversarial perturbation for each grid in an optimization-based approach, we hold a set of optimizable weights $\omega_i\in\mathbf{\Omega}=\{\omega_1, \omega_2,...,\omega_K\}$ on candidate images and use $SoftMax$ function to generate relative coefficients of each $S_i$.
-Then we compute an adversarial example as:

-with original environment illuminations subtracted and further modified to $S_b^*$ if needed. $\tau$ is a temperature parameter to adjust the bias of relative weights.
-We set $\tau$ as $0.2$ for a simulation closer to captured real world images.
-The weights $\omega_i$ is our main optimization target for generating a perturbation from the real world set $\mathbf{S}_{p}$.
-For a grid, the problem in equation $\ref{equ:p}$ is then reformulated as:
+where $\tau$ is a temperature parameter to adjust the bias of relative weights. $\mathbf{s}^*_b$ denotes the augmented background image.
+Our optimization variables are the weights $\mathbf{\Omega}$.
+The problem in equation $\ref{equ:p}$ is then reformulated as: